 Details with Side Effects

-In the pivotal, Phase 3, open-label controlled study (Study 1), 98 patients received Striant® for up to 12 weeks.
-Adverse events judged possibly, probably, or definitely related to the use of Striant® and reported by ≥ 1% of patients in Study 1 are listed in Table 2.
+In the Phase 3, open-label study, 98 patients received Striant for up to 12 weeks.
+Adverse reactions to Striant reported by ≥ 1% of patients are listed in Table 1.

 |Gum or Mouth Irritation||9.2%|

-The following adverse events judged possibly, probably or definitely related to the use of Striant® occurred in 1 patient each in Study 1: abdominal cramp, acne, anxiety, asthma (acute), breast enlargement, breast pain, buccal mucosal roughening, difficulty in micturition, fatigue, gingivitis, gum blister, gustatory sense diminished, hematocrit increased, lipids serum increased, liver function tests abnormal, nose edema, stinging of lips, and toothache.
+The following adverse reactions to Striant occurred in 1 patient each: acne, anxiety, breast enlargement, breast pain, buccal mucosal roughening, difficulty in micturition, fatigue, gingivitis, gum blister, gustatory sense diminished, hematocrit increased, lipids serum increased, liver function tests abnormal, nose edema, stinging of lips, and toothache.

-In two long-term extension trials, a total of 117 and 51 patients received Striant® for at least 6 months and 1 year, respectively.
+In two extension trials, a total of 117 and 51 patients received Striant for at least 6 months and 1 year, respectively.

-Of 117 patients treated for at least 6 months, adverse events judged possibly, probably, or definitely related to treatment and reported by 1 patient each included: anxiety, buccal inflammation, depression, dry mouth, gastrointestinal disorder, gum redness, hypertension, infection, medication error, nausea, pruritis, renal function abnormal, stomatitis, taste bitter, taste perversion, and toothache.
+Of 117 patients treated for at least 6 months, adverse reactions reported by 1 patient each included: anxiety, buccal inflammation, depression, dry mouth, gum redness, hypertension, infection, medication error, nausea, pruritus, renal function abnormal, stomatitis, taste bitter, taste perversion and toothache.
 Polycythemia and increased serum prostate specific antigen (PSA) were reported in three and two patients, respectively.

-In the pivotal controlled study (Study 1), all reported gum-related adverse events were collected and gum examinations were conducted at Baseline and every month thereafter.
+In the open-label study, all reported gum-related adverse events were collected and gum examinations were conducted at Baseline and every month thereafter.

-In Study 1, a total of 16 patients reported 19 gum-related adverse events.
-Of these, ten patients (10.2%) reported 12 events of mild intensity, four patients (4.1%) reported 5 events of moderate intensity, and two patients (2.0%) reported 2 events of severe intensity.
-Most of these events were judged probably or definitely related to treatment with Striant®.
-Four patients (4.1%) discontinued treatment with Striant® due to gum or mouth-related adverse events including two with severe gum irritation, one with mouth irritation, and one with “bad taste in mouth”.
-The majority of gum-related adverse events were transient.
+A total of 16 patients reported 19 gum-related adverse reactions.
+Of these, ten patients (10.2%) reported 12 reactions of mild intensity, four patients (4.1%) reported 5 reactions of moderate intensity, and two patients (2.0%) reported 2 reactions of severe intensity.
+Four patients (4.1%) discontinued treatment with Striant due to gum or mouth-related adverse reactions including two with severe gum irritation, one with mouth irritation, and one with “bad taste in mouth.”
 Gum irritation generally resolved in 1 to 8 days.
 Gum tenderness resolved in 1 to 14 days.

-In Study 1, monthly gum examinations were conducted to assess for gingivitis, gum edema, oral lesions, ulcerations or leukoplakia.
+Monthly gum examinations were conducted to assess for gingivitis, gum edema, oral lesions, ulcerations or leukoplakia.
 No cases of ulceration or leukoplakia were observed.
 No new oral lesions were observed.
-Gingivitis was common at Baseline (32.6%), and was reduced at Week 4 (10.2%), Week 8 (10.2%) and Week 12 (11.2%).
-Similar findings were seen for gum edema.
+The incidence of gingivitis and gum edema was not increased during treatment.

 Drug Abuse And Dependence

-Striant® contains testosterone, a Schedule III controlled substance as defined by the Anabolic Steroids Control Act.
+Striant contains testosterone, a Schedule III controlled substance in the Controlled Substances Act.

 This monograph has been modified to include the generic and brand name in many instances.